personal photo of Amber K Gupta

 About Me

-I am a seasoned professional with a strong inclination towards academia and the latest research, currently seeking to pivot into innovation delivery and engineering lead roles with a focus on Artificial Intelligence and Machine Learning in the medical and health domain.
-My passion lies in learning new industry trends and the application of cutting-edge technology to advance healthcare solutions.
+I am a seasoned professional with a strong inclination towards academia, techology and the latest research, currently seeking to pivot into innovation delivery and engineering lead roles with a focus on Artificial Intelligence and Machine Learning.
+While, my focus has been in the medical and health domain, my passion lies in learning new industry trends and the application of cutting-edge technology to advance technology solutions to drive business value and server customers.

-With extensive experience in business systems and processes within the medical device and life-sciences sectors, I bring a wealth of international exposure to the table.
-I am currently working as an R&D IT Partner for one of the Medical Business Units at Medtronic.
-As a dedicated student of Artificial Intelligence and Machine Learning, I have specialized in Deep Learning and Reinforcement Learning, particularly as applied to Robotics and Computer Vision problems.
+With extensive experience in business systems and processes within the medical device and life-sciences sectors, I also bring a wealth of on ground international exposure to the table.
+I am currently working as an R&D Partner for one of the Medical Business Units at world's largest Medical device company.
+As a long term student of Artificial Intelligence and Machine Learning, I have specialized in Deep Learning and Reinforcement Learning, particularly as applied to Health Sensing, Robotics and Computer Vision problems.
+With recent hands-on research work, I have developed interest into Health Sensing Devices, Physiological Signal Processing and Multi-agent frameworks to solve complex problems using coordinated agents.

-My interests and learning focus include Medical Technology, Health Informatics, and Big Data in health.
-I aim to leverage my business acumen, product and management experience, and customer service expertise around products and subscriptions in my new role.
-Additionally, my region-oriented product, commercial, financial, and regulatory experience ensures a comprehensive approach to addressing complex challenges in the medical and health industry.
+My applied learning experience includes Health Sensing & Interventions, Medical Technology, Health Informatics, and Big Data in health.
+I aim to leverage my business acumen, product and management experience, and customer service expertise around products and solutions in my new role with transferable skills.
+Additionally, my region-oriented product, commercial, financial, and regulatory experience ensures a comprehensive approach to addressing complex challenges in the medical and health industry or similar technology centric industries.

 Professional Experience

-I am an accomplished Information Management Leader with over 20 years of progressive experience in enabling businesses to achieve strategic goals and drive value through the implementation of global processes.
-I have a strong track record of leading business (ERP) and product lifecycle solution implementations across multiple domains including product engineering, manufacturing operations, supply chain, finance, and customer service.
+I am an accomplished Information Management Leader with over 22 years of progressive experience in enabling businesses to achieve strategic goals and drive value through the implementation of global processes.
+I have a strong track record of leading business (ERP) and product & Service lifecycle solution implementations across multiple domains including product engineering, manufacturing operations, supply chain, finance, customer service and technical service.
 With extensive experience in consulting, startups, and core business environments, I delivered on the art of harmonizing business processes and leveraging existing platforms to deliver measurable business outcomes.

-In the most recent role at Medtronic Inc., I served as a Business Relationship Manager, where I played a key role in shaping multi-year business capability roadmaps and driving digital innovation across global OU teams.
+In the most recent role at Medtronic Inc., I served as R&D Business Partner, where I played a key role in shaping multi-year business capability roadmaps and driving digital innovation across global OU teams.
 I have closely worked with R&D partners to drive innovation in end products and internal processes and infrastructure.
 My previous roles at Medtronic include Global Process Owner for Service & Repair system processes and SAP Process Solution Architect, where I led major global programs and initiatives that resulted in significant improvements in field repair times, process optimization, and data management.
+I have extensive global experience across 5 continents and 40+ countries, working through Manufacturing, Supply Chain & Distribution, Service, Solutions, Finance integrations, Costing, Master Data and Regulatory Compliance in my prior Roles in Medtronic & Consulting.
+I am proud of working with many international cultures and people dynamics / landscape.

 I am skilled in building and leading high-performing teams, managing complex systems implementations across global regions, and ensuring alignment with global and regional standards.
 My expertise spans SAP modules, data integration, regulatory compliance, and change management.

-I am currently a candidate for a Master of Science in Computer Science and Engineering at Georgia Tech, focussed on AI/ML/Robotics/Vision.
+I am a Georgia Tech graduate in Master of Science in Computer Science and Engineering, focussed on AI/ML/Robotics/Vision/Health.
 I also hold a Bachelor’s degree in Computer Science & Information Technology.

 Work Experiences